azurenoops/terraform-azurerm-overlays-management-hub/examples/Commerical/managment_hub_w_force_tunnel_ddos/README.md

   # Private DNS Zone Settings
   # By default, Azure NoOps will create Private DNS Zones for Logging in Hub VNet.
-  # If you do want to create addtional Private DNS Zones,
+  # If you do want to create additional Private DNS Zones,
   # add in the list of private_dns_zones to be created.
   # else, remove the private_dns_zones argument.
   private_dns_zones = var.hub_private_dns_zones